33rd (Camberwell) Divisional Artillery: Summer 1918

 Shelling continued on both sides through early May, but there were no more major actions.
 On 6 May Brig-Gen Stewart took over control of all the guns of 9th (Scottish) and 30th Divisions assembled on this front in addition to his own two brigades, and some rest for batteries became possible.
 On 8 May there was a sharp local action, heralded by heavy German bombardment of the battery positions.
-Their infantry achieved a partial breakthrough in front of Ridge Wood, but this was driven back by the British guns and an energetic counter-attack by 19th Bde of 33rd Division, which had just come in to the line.
+Their infantry achieved a partial breakthrough in front of Ridge Wood, but this was driven back by the British guns and an energetic counter-attack by 19th Infantry Bde of 33rd Division, which had just come in to the line.

 Some exchanges of fire continued, and Lt-Col Skinner was wounded and evacuated on 10 May, but the batteries could be withdrawn and by 18 May the whole of 33rd DA was assembled in a rest camp as part of II Corps' reserve.
 It was assigned to support 49th (WR) Division and Belgian forces if required, but was not called upon.
 In June and July, 33rd DA was back in the line, carrying out some CB shoots and supporting occasional trench raids.
 On 14 July the right hand battalion of 33rd Division and the left hand of the neighbouring 6th Division attacked under cover of the guns and finally recaptured Ridge Wood.
 The FOOs went forward with the infantry and brought down defensive fire to break up the German counter-attacks.

 Also on 14 July, groups of officers from the US Army's 30th Infantry Division were attached to each field brigade, in preparation for 33rd Division to train 30th US Division in trench warfare.
 This began on 25 July, though the American division's own artillery was not present, and it would spend the rest of the war supported by British and Australian artillery units.
 The American infantry units began rotating with those of 33rd Division in the front line, and by 17 August the 30th US Division held the whole sector, supported by 33rd DA.
 This continued until the end of August, when 33rd DA was relieved and travelled south to join its parent division.
 It went into billets for a fortnight's rest and training before entering the Allied Hundred Days Offensive, which had been launched on 8 August.